Skip to Main Content

 Dog Vaccinations

-• 6 to 8 weeks
+• 8 weeks

 • DHPP (Distemper, Hepatitis, Parainfluenza, Parvovirus)

-• 10 to 12 weeks
+• 12 weeks

 • Booster: DHPP (Distemper, Hepatitis, Parainfluenza, Parvovirus)